aslushnikov/chess/README.md

 ![chess.js](/screenshot.png?raw=true "Chess.js")

-In 2011 I was suggested to write a web version of chess with AI, from scratch and in two days.
-The AI had to be strong enough to overcome an average player.
-In case of success, a reward of $1000 was promised.

-I didn't know much of js, but managed to fit in the deadlines and got the reward.
+This project is written in two days back in 2011.

-Today, the money are long gone, but I'm still proud of the AI which won over a lot of my friends. \m/
+The AI won over a lot of my friends \m/

 ### AI